 Also known as Brown Mesh Starfish, Galathea Sea Star, Galathea Starfish, Starfish.

-Found singly or in groups mainly on rocky habitat in shallow water of coral and rocky reefs.
+Found singly or in constellations, mainly on rocky habitat, in shallow waters, over coral and rocky reefs.
+Colour varies.

 Length - 20cm